mattcarlotta/composable-styled-components/README.md

 npm i && npm run demo
 ```

-This demo contains a development webpack configuration, therefore files within the [demo/src](demo/src) can be altered/changed and saved to update the browser window.
+This demo contains a development webpack configuration, therefore files within the [src](src) can be altered/changed and saved to update the browser window.

 ## Advanced Usage